Sunday, July 7, 2024

 This series is a fresh take on the superhero genre.
 It can easily be compared to the NBC series Heroes, Marvel's X-Men, and The Avengers (as they mention in the series), but it tops the other MCU TV series for what they've been doing lately.
 It doesn't dive into the goofiness and sometimes doesn't leave you scratching your head.
 It's close enough to, like X-Men 97, balance out the human and superpower characterization storylines.

-While the series takes its time introducing the characters, giving us enough time to get to know them, the build-up to the finale ends well enough to keep me on the edge of my seat and make me hope for a second season, which leaves the door wide open.
+While the series introduces the characters slowly, giving us enough time to get to know them, the build-up to the finale ends well enough to keep me on the edge of my seat and make me hope for a second season, which leaves the door wide open.

 Overall, I give this series a 9/10.